ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 thee.
 It is not fit that thou shouldest
 ask him who is the author of an article,
 for his duty require:, bim to keep such
 things to lnmself.
-When thou dost
+When thou dost enter
+into hil office havo caro unto thyself
+that thou dost not look at what may be h
+ing upon, .r for that ii not meet in the
+sight of good* breeding. .4 Neither
+examine thou the proof sheet, for it is
+not Í ready to meet thine eye, thnt thou
+mayst undei ttanil it.
+Prefer the paper
+of thy town to aay other, and subscrib
 </td></tr></table>

 ---